-Use the following steps to mount the front license plate with grommets:
+Use the following steps to mount the front license plate:

-- 1. Make holes on the plastic finisher at the location mark (small dimple) using a 0.37 in (9.5 mm) drill.
+- Make holes on the plastic finisher at the location mark (small dimple) using a 0.37 in (9.5 mm) drill.
 Apply light pressure to the drill.
 Insert two plastic grommets provided.
 Install the license plate holder using the two bolts (and washers) provided. - 2.
-Mount the license plate using two M6-14 mm bolts.
+Mount the license plate using two M6-14mm bolts.